Kalynn Campbell: Berkeley/San Francisco years

 After being expelled, Campbell's parents bought him a one-way ticket to San Francisco and soon after arriving in the Bay Area, he began self-publishing minicomics.
 At a comix artist party he attended with Dori Seda, Campbell met Gay Comics editor Robert Triptow.
-Both Triptow and Campbell worked together soon after, first on 'Pork Grease Fantasies' and again on Gay Comix#8 (which featured Campbell's cover art, even though Campbell was heterosexual).
+Both Triptow and Campbell worked together soon after, first on "Pork Grease Fantasies" and again on Gay Comix#8 (which featured Campbell's cover art, even though Campbell was heterosexual).
 When underground comix artist and painter Robert Williams came to Berkeley to show his latest work, The Zombie Mystery Paintings Campbell was deeply influenced by William's work and began creating work in a similar vein.

 Around this time, Campbell met underground satirist Paul Krassner.
 Krassner offered him the job of lead cartoonist for THE REALIST magazine which Krassner was bringing back after a long hiatus.
 Campbell took and held that position, illustrating the majority of the covers including final issue published in the spring of 2001.
 Campbell's relationship with Krassner went deeper than just that of The Realist and Campbell illustrated the majority of Paul's CD and book covers during this period.
 In 2017 Fantagraphics Books released the book The Realist Cartoons in which Campbell's work makes up the bulk of the last chapter.

-During the early 80's Campbell found himself attracted to Punk Rock and in 1984 started his own fanzine, 'Spastic Culture Magazine.'
+During the early 1980s, Campbell found himself attracted to Punk Rock and in 1984 started his own fanzine, Spastic Culture Magazine.
 The magazine reflected the punk aesthetic (band interviews and show reviews) but also contained fringe art subjects such as performance art, mail art, and comix art.
 Among the contributors were Bill Griffith and S. Clay Wilson.